oxsecurity/megalinter/README.md

   APPLY_FIXES: all # When active, APPLY_FIXES must also be defined as environment variable (in github/workflows/mega-linter.yml or other CI tool)
   APPLY_FIXES_EVENT: pull_request # Decide which event triggers application of fixes in a commit or a PR (pull_request, push, all)
   APPLY_FIXES_MODE: commit # If APPLY_FIXES is used, defines if the fixes are directly committed (commit) or posted in a PR (pull_request)

+permissions: read-all # All jobs should have read-only access, unless explicitly given

 concurrency:
   group: ${{ github.ref }}-${{ github.workflow }}